Easter Cookies Bible Story With A Cookie Recipes

 • Preheat oven to 300 degrees.

-• Place pecans in zipper baggie and let children beat them with the wooden spoon to break into small pieces.
+• Place pecans in a zip lock bag, close the bag, and let the children beat the bag with a wooden spoon to break the pecans into small pieces.

-• Explain that after Jesus was arrested, He was beaten by the Roman soldiers.
+• Explain to the children that after Jesus was arrested, the Roman soldiers beat him.

 • Add egg whites to the vinegar.